Welcome to the new KidsHealth website! See what is new.

 • Measles Vaccination

 Protect tamariki (children) against measles.
-It can be very dangerous and spreads faster than almost any other disease.
-If you're unsure whether your child has had their MMR vaccination, check with your Well Child Tamariki Ora provider or health professional.
+It can be very dangerous and spreads faster than almost any other illness.
+Vaccination is the best protection against measles.

 Shielded site